GrowSense/Index/README.md

 ### No Attached USB Devices
 For use when no USB devices are attached.
-Use this for running sanity tests or other non-hardware builds/tests.
+This is used for running GreenSense tests that aren't hardware related, or don't need hardware to be attached to the same machine, such as sanity tests.
 ```
 wget -O - https://raw.githubusercontent.com/GreenSense/Index/master/scripts/docker/jenkins/install-jenkins-docker-service-from-github.sh | sh -s
 ```